mitrisdev/d54/README.md

 The included ant build script will create a jar file which can be used directly.
 Alternatively, a pre-built jar file with the initial release can be downloaded.
 An installation of Java 1.6 or higher is required to run the software.

+Dependencies:
+	- [JTransforms](http://sourceforge.net/projects/jtransforms) FFT library.
+This is needed for the audio processing code.
+Download the current version (we are using 2.4) as a jar file and place in the lib directory.

 ## Usage ##

 To run the test plugin: